initialcapacity/news-analyzer/README.md

 1. The data analyzer is another background process that reads the collected data, performs analysis, and stores the result in a database.

-Allows the various parts of the system to change and scale at different paces.
-Decoupled yet cohesive.
+The architecture allows the various parts of the system to change and scale at different paces.

 ## LLM Collection Architecture

-A variation of the Data Collector architecture emerges in LLM applications
+A variation of the Data Collector architecture emerges in LLM applications.

 ### Collection